 The Convergence of Knowledge

 One might argue that we have so much conceptual diversity in the world that we cannot be sure whether the varied ideas actually converge into a single original idea.
-That is, the world may be ultimately contradictory or inconsistent or unknowable as a single idea.
+That is, the world may be ultimately contradictory or inconsistent, or unknowable as a single idea.
 It is practically impossible to refute this idea, although all the evidence around us suggests that this claim is false.
-Even within the realm of modern science, there has been leaps by which diverse phenomena were unified as two branches emanating from a single trunk.
+Even within the realm of modern science, there have been leaps by which diverse phenomena were unified as two branches emanating from a single trunk.
 There is no reason to suspect that we might not be able to carry this convergence further—i.e. believe that the universe is a forest of trees rather than a single tree.

 The idea that the world is a tree of diversification is therefore the only assumption we need to comprehend the world.
 And this assumption only amounts to the claim that the world is ultimately knowable, consistent, and the knowledge can be complete.
-Yes, knowability, consistent, and completeness are indeed postulates which can propel us towards the search of reality.
+Yes, knowability, consistency, and completeness are indeed postulates which can propel us towards the search for reality.
 The converse ideas paralyze any search for the truth.

 The root of the universal tree is consistent (because there is only one root without a second, so contradictions have been preempted), complete (because everything else sprung from that root, and that root can therefore explain the diversification), and true (because all observable facts will only confirm the reality of that root).
 While there are practical challenges in traversing the tree—and knowing if we are going towards the root or away from it—it is not hard to see that the process of knowledge can end only if the structure of knowledge is a tree.
 If the structure of knowing is a maze, then you can never find its end.
 If the structure of knowledge is a loop, then you can never finish knowing.
-The only structure in which knowledge ends, is if that knowledge is a tree.
+The only structure in which knowledge ends is if that knowledge is a tree.

 Being and Knowing

 Greek philosophy drew a wedge between being—the things that exist in the world and are called material objects—and knowing those beings.
 This wedge has been carried forward in different ways since then.
-My claim is that this opposition between being and knowing is false; there is a being which is also knowing.
+My claim is that this opposition between being and knowing is false; there is a being that is also knowing.
 We don’t have to separate being from knowing if the world is information—which exists and which is ideas.

 This approach dissolves the mind-body duality, but it also rejects materialism.
 Instead of reducing ideas to matter, we now reduce everything to primordial ideas.
 The universe did not begin in a material explosion such that upon sufficient complexity creation, after billions of years, we now have ideas.
-Rather, the universe begins in ideas which create complex objects through combination.
+Rather, the universe begins in ideas that create complex objects through combination.
 This approach radically affects all areas of modern science —mathematics, physics, biology, and cosmology.
 For instance, numbers are ideas and not properties of collections; if a number is a property of a collection, then objects must exist before we can understand the number; but if the number is an idea, then it can exist even when the objects and their collections do not exist.
 To speak about numbers, we must be able to conceive existents that are not material objects.

 The key point is that dualism and its materialistic rejection are both false.
 There isn’t form and substance—such that the substance exists in this world and the forms in another.
 There is only form—and that form exists in this world.
 This-worldly forms aren’t necessarily eternal or even true.
 But they are forms nevertheless.
 The distinction between true and eternal vs. false and temporary forms has to be dealt with as a separate issue, rather than putting the forms themselves in another world.
 Only when we have rejected both dualism and materialism can we create the possibility of consistency and completeness.